imjul1an/bidding.client/README.md

 # Bidding Client

-Biddin Client is a simple and very trivial angular.js application that allows you to bid on an item and observe in real time biddings of other users.
+Biddin Client is a simple and very trivial angular.js application that allows you to bid on an item and observe in real time bids of other users.

 ## Getting started